 The challenge is that when Apple switched to the new Lightning connector they didn't just change the external design, they added in a special chip.

 Some factories are producing cheap Lightning connectors by 'reverse-engineering' Apple's chip, but already reports are coming in that these connectors are made obsolete as Apple upgrades iOS to thwart the conterfeiters.

-Because not everyone needs Lightning and it adds significant production cost, we decided to make it an optional extra and keep costs down.
+Because not everyone needs Lightning (and it adds significant cost), we decided to keep costs down and make it an optional extra.

 thingCHARGER all about getting rid of usb wires everywhere, but we know there are times when you may just have to plug something in.